HugoPhibbs/COSC349_Assignment2/README.md

 - Now enter these commands, one after the other, make sure they all are successful before going onto the next.
 Enter the DB password when necessary, a popup should ask you if you want to uninstall MariaDB, enter yes.
+- The below commands set up the RDS DB, and insert dummy test data.

 ```shell
 cd ./sql-scripts